Whitey Bulger: 5 Pop Culture Takes on Boston's Irish Mob Legend

 Shortly thereafter, the Drug Enforcement Administration, the Massachusetts State Police, and the Boston Police Department built a monstrous case against Bulger and readied a take-down of his entire operation.
 Connolly tipped off Bulger and, in 1995, Whitey bailed from Boston.
 The 16-year-manhunt kicked off immediately.

 Connolly faced his own justice 1999.
 Initially investigated for feeding info to Bulger, the FBI agent ended up going down also for taking bribes and for the 1973 murder of a Bulger target in Florida.
-He will die in prison.

 On August 12, 2013, a jury found Whitey Bulger guilty of 31 felony counts of federal racketeering, extortion, and conspiracy, as well as 11 murders.
 He got two life sentences plus five years.